prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 arr[4] //> undefined
 ````

-Array slicing allows us to access a subset of the array.
+Array slicing allows us to access a sequential subset of the array.
 We pass parameters indicating the index of the first item and the last item.
 With a slicing operation, the start index is inclusive, while the end index is exclusive:

 ```js
 var arr = ["a", "b", "c", "d"]